doingthisalright/chatgpt-langchain-qna-on-your-docs/backend/README.md

 ```
 {
     "directoryName": "Wizard of Oz",
-    "query": "Who is Dorothy?"
+    "query": "Where is Dorothy?"
 }
 ```

 Response:
 ```
-TODO
+{
+    "response": "Dorothy is at home in Kansas."
+}
 ```

 ---